Don’t ignore your old pension fund

 In this article, we offer insights into tracing lost pensions, what to do once you locate any, your options, and why it is so important to seek professional advice.

-According to This is Money, there is an estimated £3 billion of unclaimed money in forgotten pension pots mostly in small amounts of less than £5,000.
+According to This is Money, there is an estimated £50 billion of unclaimed money in forgotten pension pots, investments and bank accounts, mostly in small amounts of less than £5,000.
 This happens when people work for companies for a short period of time, typically less than two years.
 Having joined the pension scheme, they would simply forget the fund they had built up with the company leaving it in the company’s trust when moving on to other employment.

 You have a number of options if your old pension is money purchase or a personal pension.
 Before deciding on the best course of action, your independent financial adviser would analyse how your funds were invested, and consider a number of factors, such as past performance, whether the investment strategy matched your attitude to risk and the charges within the contract.